 • Plate the meatballs on a serving tray or individual bowls and pour sauce on top of the meatballs.

-Of course, I highly recommend garnishing with some parmesan cheese, too (just check that you’re getting a vegetarian version if needed!)
+Of course, I highly recommend garnishing with some parmesan cheese, too (check to make sure you’re getting a vegetarian version if needed!)

 Cast iron skillet with meatballs, basil, next to parmesan and wine.

-The world is your oyster…er, meatball, because there are no limits to ways you can use these meatballs.
+The world is your oyster—er, meatball—because there are no limits to the ways you can enjoy it.

-There’s the obvious, spaghetti and meatballs.
-I love using my homemade tomato sauce, tossing it with perfectly al dente noodles, and placing the meatballs on top.
-A delicious, flavorful dinner!
+There’s the obvious: spaghetti and meatballs.
+I love using my homemade marinara sauce, tossing it with perfectly al dente noodles, and placing the meatballs on top.
+It’s a delicious, flavorful dinner!

 Vegetarian meatballs on plate with fork, cut open next to glass.